Sidhowes/Invasion/README.md

 Whenever a change was made I used the selector tool and open up the browser to see that change and to see how it would look.
 Another testing method was the inspect selector on the opened browser and although it does not save the changes made while using this testing method it is a quick way to see how elements look when moved around.
-Lastly a testing method useed was my own by playing the game a number of times to make sure the game functions as intended.
+I also tested the game myself by playing the game a number of times to make sure the game functions as intended.
+Lastly i used:
+HTML and CSS to validate via W3C's free utility at https://validator.w3.org/. and the JavaScript file was validated via https://codebeautify.org/jsvalidate.

 ### Problems encoutered when testing